person4268/HALSIM_SocketCAN/README.md

 # HALSIM_SocketCAN

 This binds SocketCAN listeners to HALSIM CAN functions.
-As SocketCAN is Linux only, this vendordep only functions on Linux platforms that are in simulation mode.
+As SocketCAN is Linux only, this halsim extension only functions on Linux platforms that are in simulation mode.
 Supports both Java and C++.

 Applications: